aminrj/aminrj.github.io/_posts/2026-04-13-building-a-multi-agents-coding-workflow.md

 ---

-## Security Perspective for AI Security Practitioners
+## Security perspective for AI security practitioners

 This section is for people whose job involves thinking about what happens when agentic AI systems interact with infrastructure.
 The agent-forge setup is intentionally minimal — it's a proof of concept — but the attack surface it exposes is representative of how these systems tend to get deployed in practice.
 Some of what follows maps directly onto the [OWASP Top 10 for LLM Applications](https://genai.owasp.org/llm-top-10/).

-### What the Threat Model Actually Looks Like
+### What the threat model actually looks like

 The system has a **code execution primitive with no human approval gate**.
 When `VERDICT: PASS` is detected, the bot commits to git automatically.
 Anyone who can influence the Reviewer's output can commit arbitrary code to the target repository.